-Welcome to the 2024 Gravitational Wave Advanced Detector WorkshopWe are thrilled to host the 2024 Gravitational Wave Advanced Detector Workshop, a one-week event dedicated to exploring cutting-edge research and advancements in the field of gravitational wave detection.
-This workshop follows the exciting kickoff of Observation Run 4 (O4) by the LIGO-Virgo-KAGRA (LVK) Collaboration on May 24, 2023, igniting a new wave of gravitational wave detections.
+Welcome to the 2024 Gravitational Wave Advanced Detector WorkshopWe are delighted to host the 2024 Gravitational Wave Advanced Detector Workshop, a one-week event dedicated to exploring cutting-edge research and advancements in the field of gravitational wave detection.
+This workshop follows the kickoff of Observation Run 4 (O4) by the LIGO-Virgo-KAGRA (LVK) Collaboration on May 24, 2023, igniting a new wave of gravitational wave detections.

 Venue: We are delighted to announce that the picturesque Hamilton Island, Australia, will set the stage for our workshop.
 Nestled amidst the awe-inspiring beauty of the Great Barrier Reef, this idyllic destination offers the perfect backdrop for an inspiring and intellectually stimulating event.
 Our participants will have the pleasure of experiencing world-class accommodation at the renowned Reef View Hotel.
-Registration: Secure your place at the 2024 Gravitational Wave Advanced Detector Workshop today!
-Take advantage of early bird discounts and reserve your spot.
-Call for Abstracts: We invite participants to submit abstracts for contributed talks and poster presentations.
-Showcase your latest discoveries and contribute to the vibrant exchange of ideas during this workshop. |
+Registration: Registration is now closed.
+Call for Abstracts: Abstract submissions are now closed. |

 Join us for an extraordinary week of discovery, collaboration, and exploration at the 2024 Gravitational Wave Advanced Detector Workshop in the stunning setting of Hamilton Island, Australia!